hiddenswitch/PartyGame-Web/README.md

     sudo -H npm install -g meteorite
     git clone git@github.com:hiddenswitch/PartyGame-Web.git
     cd PartyGame-Web
-    mrt --settings tests/settings/local.json
+    mrt --settings tests/settings/settings.json

 Visit [localhost](http://localhost:3000).

-If you'd like to run it on the Internet, try

-    mrt deploy --settings tests/settings/beta.json beta.partyga.me

-The password is `GoAdvo+1`.
+You will have to configure your `settings.json`.
+Check it out for instructions on how to set it up.
+APNS is essential and tricky.

 API
 ===

 ### Authentication
-Use the token `uYkbutYituNjGcLyP` for API calls to play as `doctorpangloss`.
-For now, to get other login tokens, login to http://beta.partyga.me, open a Javascript console and execute `Accounts._storedLoginToken()`.
+Open a Javascript console and execute `Accounts._storedLoginToken()`.
 This string is the token for the logged in user.
+Use this as the `token` parameter when making API calls.

 ### Encoding
 The response headers have the wrong encoding.
 Interpret the bytes as `UTF-8`.